rycus86/demo-site/src/res/home/intro.md

-All backend services are built into [Docker](https://www.docker.com) images on [Travis Ci](https://travis-ci.org) then pulled to a [Pine64](https://www.pine64.org/?page_id=1194) server where they are running behind an [nginx](https://nginx.org/en) proxy server.
+All backend services are built into [Docker](https://www.docker.com) images on [Travis Ci](https://travis-ci.org) then pulled to a [Pine64](https://www.pine64.org/?page_id=1194) server where they are running behind an [nginx](https://nginx.org/en) proxy server exposing secure HTTP/2 endpoints with SSL.

 The whole process including the deployments is automated, the only manual step being the `git push` command.